E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Abstract

 \section{Abstract}

-Battery-powered embedded systems (BESs), such as laptops, smartphones, e-scooters, and drones, have become ubiquitous.
-Their internals (hardware and firmware) include a battery management system (BMS), a radio interface, and a motor controller.
-Despite their associated risk, there is little research on BES internal attack surfaces.
-For example, what can be accomplished by a (remote) attacker with access to a BMS needs to be clarified.
-This lack of understanding is primarily due to the challenges of analyzing internal attack surfaces, as these components are vendor-specific, proprietary, and undocumented.
+Battery-powered embedded systems (BESs), such as smartphones, e-scooters, and drones, have become ubiquitous.
+Their internals typically include a battery, a battery management system (BMS), a radio, and a motor controller.
+Despite their safety implications, there is little research on the security and privacy of BES internals which are proprietary and undocumented.
+To fill this gap, we present the first security and privacy assessment of the internals of two popular Xiaomi e-scooters.
+We cover the M365 (2016) and Mi3 (2023) e-scooters and their Mi Home companion mobile app.
+Via reverse-engineering (RE), we uncover \vulns\ critical design vulnerabilities, including a BMS remote code execution.

-To fill this gap, we present the first security and privacy assessment of e-scooters internals.
-We cover Xiaomi M365 (2016) and ES3 (2023) e-scooters and their interactions with Mi Home (their companion app).
-We extensively reverse-engineer (RE) their internals and uncover \vulns\ critical design vulnerabilities, including a remote code execution issue with their BMS.
-Based on our RE findings, we develop \aname, \attacks\ novel attacks targeting BES internals.
-The attacks can be conducted remotely (via a malicious app) or in wireless proximity (using a BLE device).
-They have a critical and widespread real-world impact as they violate the Xiaomi e-scooter ecosystem's safety, security, availability, and privacy.
-For instance, one attack allows the extortion of money from a victim via a BMS undervoltage battery ransomware.
-A second one enables user tracking by fingerprinting the BES internals.
-With extra RE efforts, the attacks can be ported to other BES featuring similar vulnerabilities.
+We develop \aname, \attacks\ novel attacks that flash a malicious BMS firmware over Bluetooth Low Energy (BLE) from a malicious app on the victim's phone or within in BLE proximity. \aname\ have a critical and real-world impact as they violate the safety, security, availability, and privacy of e-scooters and their users.
+For instance, our battery ransomware permanently damages the battery using undervoltage and asks for a ransom payment, while our user tracking attack uses unique e-scooter internal values a a fingerprint.
+These attacks can be ported to other BESs with similar vulnerabilities.

-We implement our attacks and RE findings in \aname, a modular and low-cost toolkit to test BES internals.
-Our toolkit binary patches BMS firmware by adding malicious capabilities, such as disabling firmware updates, controlling internal buses, and turning off safety thresholds.
-It also implements our undervoltage battery ransomware in an Android app with a working backend.
-We successfully test our \attacks\ attacks on M365 and ES3, empirically confirming their effectiveness and practicality.
-For example, our undervoltage battery ransomware deteriorates the M365 battery's autonomy by 50\% in three hours, and our user tracking generates a persistent fingerprint to track the user over BLE while also leaking sensitive data about the e-scooter.
-We propose \counters\ practical countermeasures to fix our attacks and improve the Xiaomi e-scooter ecosystem security and privacy.
+We implement our attacks and RE findings in a modular and low-cost toolkit to test BES internals.
+Our toolkit binary patches BMS firmware by adding malicious capabilities, such as disabling battery safety thresholds, which enables our attacks and the creation of new ones.
+We test our attacks on real M365 and Mi3 e-scooters, empirically confirming their effectiveness and practicality.
+We propose \counters\ practical countermeasures to improve Xiaomi's security and privacy.
+We responsibly disclosed our findings to Xiaomi, which acknowledged and addressed them.